mosrahman/BCrypt.Net-PCL/README.md

 }

-The GenerateSalt() method takes an optional integer parameter that determines the computational complexity of the hashing: string SaltStrong10 = BCrypt.GenerateSalt(10);
+The GenerateSalt() method takes an optional integer parameter that determines the computational complexity of the hashing: string SaltStrong20 = BCrypt.GenerateSalt(20);
-string SaltStrong12 = BCrypt.GenerateSalt(12);
+string SaltStrong23 = BCrypt.GenerateSalt(23);

-The amount of work increases exponentially (2**number), so each increment is twice as much work.
+The amount of work increases exponentially (2**number).
 The default number is 10, and the valid range is 4 to 31.